 120 plus days in School based training days, across 2 consecutive age-phases, which will take place in SSELP School Direct schools.

 Taught Training days led by skilled practitioners at SSELP SD.

 Seminars and lectures led by Sheffield Hallam University.
 (2 masters assignments)

 This one year PGCE primary course is divided into 2 sections:

-The first part, from September to February half term consists of school based professional practice in your first placement school.
+The first part, from September to December consists of school based professional practice in your first placement school.
 Your week will be comprised of: 3 days of school based training, 1 day at a SSELP SD Training day and 1 day at Sheffield Hallam University.
 However, for some weeks of your training you will be in school full time.

-The second part from February to June, consists of school based professional practice in your second placement school.
-Here, you will attend a different SSELP SD school as well as attend the SSELP SD training days and university and have the opportunity to visit KS2 and a Special Needs provider.
+The second part from January to June, consists of school based professional practice in your second placement school.
+Here, you will attend a different SSELP SD school, in a different key stage, as well as attend the SSELP SD training days and university and have the opportunity to visit KS2 and a Special Needs provider.

 During the course you will be allocated one of our highly trained and skilled mentors who will guide and support you through the school based training element of the course.
 You will also be provided with an experienced SHU academic tutor who will offer support with your academic studies including your 2 masters’ assignments.
 Further support will come from your SSELP SD course lead, SHU course lead and a university Link Tutor.